 The use of fixed term exclusion will be considered for serious disruptive, offensive or harmful behaviour including bullying.
 Where repeated exclusions are required, a pupil may transfer to another school as part of a 'managed move' with the consent of the parties involved, including the parents and the admissions authority of the school selected.
-Permanent exclusion will only be used as a last resort, in response to a very serious breach or persistent breaches of the schools behaviour policy.
+Permanent exclusion will only be used, at the discretion of the Headteacher, as a last resort, in response to a very serious breach or persistent breaches of the schools behaviour policy.